Chrisphine10/swym/README.md

 # swym-wishlist
-A code to create a custom wishlist using the swym premium for shopify.
+A code to create a custom wishlist using the swym premium api for shopify.